 Top Strategies for Teaching Grammar to English Language Learners

 Teaching grammar is an essential aspect of your role as a language teacher.
-Your students rely on you to provide them with the tools necessary to engage in conversations with others, and grammatical structures take up much of the linguistic toolbox.
+Your students rely on you to provide them with the tools necessary to engage in conversations with others, and grammatical structures make up much of the linguistic toolbox.
 But teaching English grammar can seem like a daunting task, perhaps even a little dry, especially when you’ve been doing it for years.
 Maybe it’s time to breathe a bit of new life into your lessons with these strategies for teaching grammar to English language learners!

 If you’re new to teaching, you’ll want to get initial training and qualification with a TEFL certificate.
 You can explore our online TEFL courses to get started!